-You will be exposed to and practice the complete realm of advertising communications: creative planning and media buying, direct response and digital advertising, content development including blogging and video production.
+You will be exposed to and practice the complete realm of advertising communications: creative planning and media buying, direct response and digital advertising, and content development including blogging and video production.
 You will prepare advertising campaigns for real clients that embrace all elements of communications.
 You will learn how to evaluate and recommend various marketing communications solutions to resolve business problems.

 We offer a two-year program and a three-year option with the first two years being common to all Advertising students.
-Students in either stream can choose to graduate with the two-year diploma or continue with the third year to explore more deeply the full breadth and scope of integrated marketing communications; a field with strong job prospects across all industries.
+Students in either stream can choose to graduate with a two-year diploma or continue with the third year to explore more deeply the full breadth and scope of integrated marketing communications; a field with strong job prospects across all industries.

 Would you like to:

 Email a grad of our program or a current student?
 Sit in on a class?
 Simply email KPatterson@sl.on.ca with your request.
 We are here to answer any of your questions.

 COMM 34 provides instruction and practice in college and workplace communication skills with an emphasis on the development of strategies to organize and express ideas in a clear and professional manner suitable to a variety of audiences.
 Course work also provides opportunities for the development of writing, grammar, research, citation, analytical, reading, and listening skills.

 Entering a new environment presents challenges as we transition to a new set of values and expectations within a new organizational culture.
 This course is designed to examine the process of adjustment and to equip students with strategies for making successful transitions.